kailash-manasarovar/statement/docs/timeline/2024/may.md

 - It's like everyone's face is a bit blurry and the same.
 - The founder Sandeep is annoyed that I don't know who he is, and I met him only the day before.
 - The following day I do not recognize him again.
-- Everyone talks to me like I'm the antichrist, and any tiny defect is proof of it, this included.
+- Everyone talks to me like I'm the antichrist, and any tiny defect seems to be proof of it, this included.

+### Hans

+- Dinner with Hans.
+- He hates me.
+- Oh they're really gonna go for you, he says, when we talk about Hinduism and other things.
+- Keeping look out.
+- Hans is *always* hanging out on the path towards the rooms with one of two other men, Chinese men.
+- I see him every time I'm walking back to my room at night.

+### Post-Bali

+- Polygon is done with me post-Bali.
+- Post-Bali, bullying continues over the following month after Bali where another employee, on Gabriel's orders, tries to pretend my systems are unusable, but he can't really and he just looks stupid.
+It's all in the Git records.
+- The implication, however, is that I am incompetent.
+And mud sticks.
+- This has been Gabriel's outward view of me since January after hearing from Grace Torrellas about my women's rights activities, and why, I assume, he stopped giving me any work at that time.
+- However, there is something much more sinister going on at Polygon and I believe colleagues were instructed to go for me as aggressively as they pleased as whatever they had needed me for in Bali was now over and they were keen I left the company, and quickly.
+- Bullying just got worse and worse for me after Bali with the intention, I believe, of me leaving, which I didn't.
+- The reason there are nearly 3000 issues in the [GitHub repo](https://github.com/0xPolygon/polygon-docs/issues) is because my job was hacked by my colleagues around the time they had had enough of whatever they were doing with me and were ready to get rid of me.
+Did they know I was about to be murdered?

+### John Michael

+- When we get back from Bali, a few days later there is a chat on Slack about John Michael.
+- Someone has nominated him for being the best tech employee ever and Bali is mentioned.
+- I agree.
+- John Michael is indeed a lovely man.
+- Are they laughing at me?

 ### Tips for investigators

 - Check with the conference team and hotel what special requirements were made for certain people's rooms, such as mine and JTs, and Alicia's, perhaps all the women attendees (about 5% of total attendees).
-- Also check the guest list and attendees for any Spaniard, male or female, who may be linked to poisoning and sedating tech as this would have had to have been done by experts; it is ridiculously unlikely that porn-addict crypto tech-workers would have the knowledge and skill to sedate a target in the same way as the criminal honey-trappers and porn-gangs have been doing for decades (see also the highly professional McCann sedating and kidnap); someone who knows how to add sedating substances to cooling systems, for example, or is skilled in [distraction and poisoning techniques](../2025/july.md#lourdes).
+- Also check the guest list and attendees for any Spaniard, male or female, who may be linked to poisoning and sedating tech as this would have had to have been done by experts; it is ridiculously unlikely that porn-addict crypto tech-workers would have the knowledge and skill to sedate a target in the same way as the criminal honey-trappers and porn-gangs have been doing for decades (see also the highly professional McCann sedating and kidnap); someone who knows how to add sedating substances to cooling systems, for example, or is skilled in [distraction and poisoning techniques](../2025/july.md#lourdes) and may have been laying in wait to meet me, say hi, and drug me just before I went to bed.

 ### Elon visits Bali the same week